EECS150/project_skeleton_fa21/spec/checkpoint1.md

 To pull project updates from the skeleton repo, run `git pull skeleton master`.
 To push updates to your team repo, run `git add`, `git commit`, and `git push origin master`.

-**TODO TODO TODO UPDATE THIS LINK WITH A NEW GOOGLE FORM** To get a team repo, fill the \href{https://docs.google.com/forms/d/1hOJek4q_Z6SokflpH17gOESGGCXmY1VfdJ5VLMNku1U}{Google form} with your team information (names, Github logins).
-Only one person in a team is required to fill the form.

 **You should check frequently for updates to the skeleton files.**
 Whenever you resume your work on the project, it is highly suggested that you do `git pull` from the skeleton repo to get the latest update.
 Update announcements will be posted to Piazza.

+### Getting a Team Repo
+To get a team repo, add your team members' info to [this Google spreadsheet](https://docs.google.com/spreadsheets/d/1WKeMn8X4Kfe9oiq2fJlTf6Gyqsy0dxPu9tbZad-N5vA/edit?usp=sharing).

 ## Integrate Designs from Labs
 You should copy some modules you designed from the labs into `hardware/src/io_circuits`.